deck-monsters/deck-monsters/DMG.md

  🤬  Woke  ★
 ----------------------------------

- POTUS tweets and everyone gets dumber.
+ Someone tweets and everyone gets dumber.
 But in you, it brings about a certain rage...
 A certain WOKENESS most people don't actually want.
 It's what you live for.
 It's how you know you exist.
-You embrace it a welcome the rush.
+You embrace it and welcome the rush.

  Boost player: str +1